19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 4/Arcane Eye.md

 You conjure an arcane eye that lasts for the duration.

 The eye must remain within 30 feet of you at all times.
+The eye has the following properties:

 - It is [Invisible](../../../../Game%20Procedures/Conditions/Invisible.md) and can fly.
 - It can see in the dark, even the [Shadowcurse](../../../../Game%20Procedures/Hazards/Shadowcurse.md).